 The Asia-Pacific region has witnessed the fastest economic growth of all regions of the world over the last decade.
 It also is a huge market for Oil and Gas exploration and is going to constitute 70% of the global oil demand in this decade, estimates the baker institute.

 A report by Markets and Markets indicates Asia-Pacific to be a potential market of digital oil field technology.
 The region, during 2014-2024, will witness the highest growth rate (about 4.9%) in terms of market revenue.

 Western Europe is going to dominate the global digital oil field market, forecasts Research and Market.
 The report also cites Norway and the UK as the leader of the segment that is going to have maximum developments in the digital oilfields market.

 The Trend of Innovation in Digital Oilfields in Different Countries

 We thought it would be good to track the research performed in different countries over a period of time.
 The chart below unravels the research activity in different countries based on their patent filings.

 Side note: in the below chart, the size of the bubble is directly proportional to the number of patents filed in the country.

-Brazil, Germany and Mexico are a small but an important part of the race.
-Though the patent filing activities of these nations is irregular and small however, they are going to stay in the field for a long time.
+Brazil, Germany, and Mexico are a small but important part of the race.
+Though the patent filing activities of these nations are irregular and small however, they are going to stay in the field for a long time.
 These nations will be doing continuous incremental innovations in small but not negligible quantities.

 The above chart discloses an impressive insight regarding Norway.
-Norway that only has a 2.7% share in world’s oil production invests profoundly in innovation when compare to nations like Mexico (3.56% ) and Brazil (3.05%).
+Norway that only has a 2.7% share in the world’s oil production invests profoundly in innovation when compared to nations like Mexico (3.56% ) and Brazil (3.05%).